Robert R. McCormick: Family life and scandal

-McCormick married twice, but had no children from either marriage.
-His first wife was Amy Irwin, the former wife of his father's first cousin, Edward Shields Adams.
+McCormick married twice, and had no children from either marriage.
+His first wife was Amie de Houle "Amy" Irwin (born 1872), the former wife of his father's first cousin, Edward Shields Adams.
 Starting in the summer of 1904, McCormick had spent much time at the homes of Adams in downtown Chicago and Lake Forest, Illinois.
-Amanda McCormick (1822–1891), youngest daughter of family patriarch Robert McCormick, had married fellow Virginian Hugh Adams (1820–1880) before moving to Chicago to start the McCormick & Adams grain trading business.
-Their son, Edward Shields Adams, born in 1859, had married the much younger Amie de Houle "Amy" Irwin on April 15, 1895.
-She was born in 1872, the daughter of decorated soldier Bernard J. D. Irwin.
+Her father was decorated soldier Bernard J. D. Irwin.

 Starting in November 1913, a bitter family dispute developed.
 Amy Irwin Adams filed for divorce, claiming Adams was alcoholic, and the suit was granted on March 6, 1914, without her husband appearing in court.
 In September 1914, Adams filed another lawsuit.
 He sued McCormick for trespass and asked for the divorce case to be heard again.
 The opposition press made the most out of the scandals.
 Adams presented McCormick with a bill for eight years of lodging, and claimed McCormick had "wickedly and maliciously debauched and carnally knew the said Amy Irwin Adams" while his guest.
 Other allegations included that McCormick had a former chauffeur arrested and interrogated by a private detective.
 McCormick then counterclaimed that he had made loans to Adams which had to be repaid.
 The case was heard by Federal Court Judge Kenesaw Mountain Landis in November.
 It was hinted that McCormick had promised to forgive the loans if Adams dropped his suit to reopen the divorce.
 Landis ruled in favor of McCormick in February 1915.